Heather Venrick

 About

-Heather Venrick, DNP, APRN, FNP-C, RN is an Assistant Clinical Professor at Emory University NWHSON.
-As an advanced practice registered nurse (APRN), she currently holds APRN certification as a Family Nurse Practitioner (FNP).
-Dr. Venrick received her Doctor of Nursing Practice and Master of Science in Nursing degrees - Family Nurse Practitioner from Vanderbilt University.
-She earned her Associate of Science in Nursing degree from Cabarrus College of Health Sciences.
-She also has a Bachelor of Arts in Exercise and Sport Science from The University of North Carolina at Chapel Hill.
+Dr. Venrick earned both her Doctor of Nursing Practice and Master of Science in Nursing degrees from Vanderbilt University, specializing as a Family Nurse Practitioner.
+She also holds an Associate of Science in Nursing from Cabarrus College of Health Sciences and a Bachelor of Arts in Exercise and Sport Science from the University of North Carolina at Chapel Hill.

 Areas of Expertise